 With Foundation support, the Downers Grove Sanitary District in 2019 became the first net zero wastewater treatment plant in Illinois.
 Recently, the Village of Port Byron plant completed twelve consecutive months of net zero operations.

 Projects supported through our Natural Areas programs have protected more than 33,000 acres of natural areas and wildlife habitat that are now available for the public to enjoy.
 In addition to assisting grantees to protect natural areas through acquisition the Foundation has provided several conservation organizations assistance enabling them to strengthen their organizations, steward their preserves and develop additional resources to care for their land.

-The Foundation awarded four grants under the K-12 Pollinator Schools Program to schools and nonprofits.
+The Foundation awarded 3 grants under the K-12 Pollinator Schools Program to schools and nonprofits.
 New habitat is installed at schools and public preserves accessible to students.
-The number of projects in this program was low in 2021 due to the impact of the COVID – 19 restrictions in the schools.
+The Foundation awarded 11 Public Amenities and Events grants to benefit project sites located throughout the state.

 The Foundation awarded six Community Stewardship grants, to nonprofit organizations working to take care of government-owned natural areas, and to nonprofit organizations taking care of sites that are owned by the nonprofits.
 All grant projects sites are open to the public.

-The Foundation looks forward to more opportunities to continue funding projects for its current initiatives in 2022.
+The Foundation looks forward to more opportunities to continue funding projects for its current initiatives in 2023.

-- Jerry Adelmann, Vice Chairman
+Jerry Adelmann, Vice Chairman

-- John McDermott, Secretary
+John McDermott, Secretary

-- Rachel Bold, Board Member
+Rachel Bold, Board Member

-- Patricia Joan Murphy, Board Member
+Patricia Joan Murphy, Board Member